 Allan explains that as the project now comes to a close, bringing together the researchers, in particular those that did not have any major institutional affiliations during the course of their research, allows them discuss how they can make sure their research gets into use and also to look at new ideas that were not accomplished during the project.

-For more information on the RDCA programme visit the IDRC archive.
+For more information on the RDCA programme visit the IDRC digital library.